Jennifer Lam (National Gallery Singapore) on Wu Guanzhong's Running Stream

 Jennifer Lam (JL): This work is one of the main anchors for this exhibition, Wu Guanzhong: Expressions of Pen & Palette.
 This work is important because it tells of a love story, if I may, between Wu Guanzhong and the place he depicts, the Yulong Mountains.
 This was painted in 1988, but Wu had heard of the mountains at least 30 or 40 years ago.
 However owing to the political turmoil of the time, the entire National Hangzhou Academy of Art was uprooted and scattered.
 Some of his classmates decided to brave the journey to the mountains, and sent back sketches and postcards of the landscape there.
 This is how a young Wu Guanzhong, an art student, first came to know and hear about the mountains.
 We really have to imagine how it would have been like during that time — both the atmosphere and the spirit.

 It was only much later, in 1978, that Wu managed to visit the mountains himself.
 He visited the mountains during the rainy season, and had to wait for quite awhile before the rain cleared.
-He paints this moment in a small oil painting that we include at the end of this exhibition.
+He paints this moment in a small oil painting that we included in a previous exhibition, Wu Guanzhong: A Walk Through Nature.
 The painting, Jungle at the Foot of the Yulong Mountains, depicts the scenery outside of his motel window.
 In that painting, the rain and the fog have both cleared to reveal the mountain itself with lush layers of forest in between.
 He hurriedly grabbed his supplies and went by the river to paint and sketch.
 The impact of that experience was so great that even ten years later, we see Wu coming back to portraying the mountains again.
 It’s almost like meeting your first love again, which is why I compared this to a love story of sorts.

 Even ten years later, he still paints the mountains incredibly sensitively, and you can see it from the way the ink in Running Stream flows.
 This is a scene he has in his memory, and you can imagine him running out of his motel after the rain cleared up.
 The water would have still been flowing rather swiftly, and right in the middle of the painting, you can sort of see this water collecting.